 The Company operates and manages the mainline railway network in Kazakhstan.
 The Company plans to create a wholly owned subsidiary that will manage the mainline railway network.
-See "Business of the Group - Ongoing Restructuring and Initiatives - Strategy and Development".
+See "- Ongoing Restructuring - Strategy and Development".

 The railway system plays a particularly important role with respect to freight transportation in Kazakhstan.
 The World Bank has noted that, as a result of certain economic and geographical characteristics particular to Kazakhstan, such as its vast territory, landlocked position and highly dispersed population, location and substantial export volumes of natural resources and location of centres of economic activity, the Kazakhstan economy is heavily reliant on rail freight transportation.
 Further, Kazakhstan has one of the busiest railways in terms of traffic volume among the countries in the Eastern Europe and Central Asia regions.